nyxnor/onioncomms/tor/README.md

 ClientTransportPlugin meek_lite,obfs4 exec /usr/bin/obfs4proxy
 ```

 Configure obfs4 bridges.
-You have three ways to get new bridge-addresses:
+These are some ways to get new bridge-addresses:
 - Go to https://bridges.torproject.org/ -> Advanced Options -> obfs4 -> Get Bridges
 - Send an email to bridges@torproject.org, using an address from Riseup or Gmail with "get transport obfs4" in the body of the mail.
 - Via Telegram (official): https://t.me/GetBridgesBot and type the command `/bridges` to get a bridge.